-In order for the software to uniquely identify and communicate with each display, the software must be correctly configured with the following settings:
+In order for the software to uniquely identify and communicate with each display, the following configuration settings must be made:

-- The number of rows and columns of displays in the video wall. - The communications interface type for each display (RS232 or LAN). - The connection RS232 COM Port or IP address of each display. - The MONITOR ID of each display. - The order in which displays should be measured and calibrated.
+- The number of rows and columns of displays in the video wall. - The communications interface type for each display (RS232 or LAN). - · How the displays are connected to the host PC, and to each other. - The Monitor ID of each display. - The order in which displays are assigned IP addresses and Monitor IDs.